arsenal9971/BMS_stud_reps/20170421_Fri_Follow-Up.md

 Student Offices: Some students do not know how to apply for one.

 - Courses: Time conflict is an issue.
-Course description is not good enough for some students to access the level of contents.
+Course descriptions are not good enough for some students to access the level of contents.

 - BMS Regulations: Incompatibility of credits among FU and BMS.
 They count credits differently.
 Some BMS Basic courses are counted as bachelor courses at FU.